ArduPilot/ardupilot_wiki/common/source/docs/common-network.rst

 Configuration
 =============

-- :ref:`NET_ENABLED<NET_ENABLED>` must be set to "1" and autopilot rebooted in order to see the network parameters:
+- :ref:`NET_ENABLE<NET_ENABLE>` must be set to "1" and autopilot rebooted in order to see the network parameters:

 Ethernet MAC Configuration
 --------------------------